Why is health insurance necessary as a college student?

 If I use SHS how do I get that visit paid for?

 SHS is a preferred provider within the SHIP.
 A preferred provider or “in network” provider means that the insurance company covers a greater percentage of the cost within these medical offices than “out of network” providers.
-If you have used a billable services at SHS, you will be sent a statement in your CPO box with a claim form.
-Fill out this claim form and send it into the claims company, HealthSmart Benefits.
+If you have used a billable services at SHS, you will be sent a statement in your CPO box.
+You will need to send it into the claims company, HealthSmart Benefits.
 If you are due any reimbursement, they will provide this to you directly.
 You can use this reimbursement to pay your student account charge.

 Questions about a specific claim or claims payment?

 3320 West Market St., Suite 100

 What is the difference between Gallagher Student Health and HealthSmart Benefits company?

 Gallagher Student Health is a company that assists Wheaton College in providing health insurance that is helpful to the type of students that Wheaton College has.
 They are also the company that assists with answering any questions you might have about the insurance plan or the waiver.
 HealthSmart is the company that pays the health bills that you have incurred.
 There is more information about HealthSmart Benefits at the Gallagher Student website.

 Insurance companies select certain medical practices or physicians that they place in a group or network.
 If a patient should use this selected practice or group, the patient will receive a higher percentage of reimbursement and therefore a lower price to pay.
 If you have the SHIP, you can find which medical service, physician or hospital in the network by using the on line search module.
 Private Healthcare System (PHCS) is the network that the SHIP uses.
 You can go to their website to find a preferred provider.
 You can also call PHCS at 1-800-922-4362.
 SHS is part of this network.
 All covered services at SHS are covered 100% if you have the SHIP.